 Welcome to the Pro-Life Warrior Spotlight!

-This is the first-ever installment in a series of interviews I hope will be a regular feature of ProLife365.com.
-We will shine the spotlight on men and women across the country (and the world) who are faithfully fighting against the culture of death.
+Here I am revisiting an interview I did four years ago.
+This was the first-ever installment in a series of interviews I have conducted.
+We shine a spotlight on men and women across the country (and the world) who are faithfully fighting against the culture of death.

 I am privileged and honored that our first ever guest is former Planned Parenthood Clinic Director, Ramona Trevino.
 We shine the spotlight on her for her brave witness to the humanity of the unborn and the tremendous step of faith she took to get out of the abortion industry.